selfishprimate/selfishprimate/content/ui-ux-design/joi-gifts-mobile-app-design/index.md

     alt="Address Management UX Design, Deleting an Available Address" caption="Users can see all their saved addresses clearly listed, with straightforward options to edit or remove each address.
 This ensures that managing addresses is hassle-free and intuitive." >}}

+### Product Details

+Designing the Product Details page presented unique challenges due to the potential for design clutter when displaying comprehensive gift details.
+Additionally, asking users to choose the delivery date and time immediately after tapping the "Add to Cart" button risked overwhelming them.

+To address these issues, I focused on creating a clean and user-friendly interface.
+Key design decisions included implementing a carousel slider to showcase different angles of the product, ensuring users could view all product details without cluttering the page.
+To streamline the selection of delivery date and time, I incorporated automatically opening bottom sheets.
+These bottom sheets support users' micro tasks, making the process intuitive and less overwhelming.
+The overall design prioritizes simplicity and ease of use, enhancing the user experience by providing clear, accessible information and smooth interactions.

+{{< figure
+    src="images/product-details-page-design-selecting-the-express-delivery.jpg"
+    alt="Product Details UX Design, Choosing the Express Delivery" caption="Express delivery can be selected conveniently from the top of the list." >}}

+{{< figure
+    src="images/product-details-page-design-changing-the-delivery-time.jpg"
+    alt="Product Details UX Design, Changing the Delivery Time" caption="" >}}

+ Users can choose a custom delivery day from the calendar, seamlessly integrated into the design.

+{{< figure
+    src="images/product-details-page-design-selecting-a-custom-day-and-time-for-delivery.jpg"
+    alt="Product Details UX Design, Choosing a Custom Delivery Day and Time" caption="" >}}